dbjohnson/d3igv/README.md

 This is a hobby project trying to recreate a lightweight [Integrated Genome Viewer](https://www.broadinstitute.org/igv/)-like interface for viewing genomic sequencing data using [D3](https://d3js.org/).

-This project does not currently allow for processing reads from real BAM files; all data is simulated via crude model.
+This project does not currently allow for processing reads from real BAM files; all data is simulated via crude model (no indels, no correlation between read presence for multiple SNPs, etc).
+This is just a visualization exercise.

 ## Sample output